DFAILab/bookReviewAPI/README.md

 # BookReviewAPI

 A simple RESTful API built with Express.js to manage and share book reviews.
-This API provides endpoints for creating, retrieving, updating, and deleting book reviews, as well as managing user authentication and authorization.
+This API provides endpoints for creating, retrieving, updating, and deleting book reviews.

 ## Table of Contents
 - [Description](#description)